Audi RS Q e-tron

 The Audi RS Q e-tron is an off-road competition car, built by Audi under the e-tron battery electric sub-brand.
-It was specially designed to take part in the rally raids.
+Unveiled in 2021, it is specially designed for competing in rally raids.
+An upgraded model, dubbed the Audi RS Q e-tron E2, debuted in 2022.
+A slightly updated version of the vehicle won the 2024 Dakar Rally.

 Development

 It was mentioned as an unnamed prototype during the 2020-12-11 announcement of Q Motorsport becoming Audi factory team.

 Specifications

 The Dakar 2022 RS Q e-tron includes: